 Top of the page

-Your immunity protects both you and your fetus.
-After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body develops an immunity to it.
+Your immunity protects both you and your unborn baby (fetus).
+After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body forms an immunity to it.
 Full immunity can protect you from future infection, either for a lifetime or a limited period.
-Partial immunity strengthens your body's ability to fight that infection.
+Partial immunity strengthens how well your body can fight that infection.

-Before you become pregnant, be sure to review your immunization history with your health professional.
+Before you become pregnant, be sure to review your immunization history with your doctor.
+Even if you had a vaccine as a child, it doesn't guarantee that you are now fully immune.
+It depends on the virus or bacteria.
 To ensure a healthy pregnancy, make sure that you are up to date with your routine immunizations before you get pregnant.

 Rubella, measles, mumps, and chickenpox can harm a growing fetus.
 They can cause birth defects, fetal death, or premature birth.
 Chickenpox can also be dangerous for you when you're pregnant.

-Influenza and pertussis are dangerous diseases for newborns and young infants.
-Influenza can also be dangerous for you when you're pregnant.
-Getting the influenza and dTap (diphtheria, tetanus, pertussis) vaccines during pregnancy is considered safe for your baby.
+Influenza, COVID-19, and whooping cough (pertussis) are dangerous diseases for newborns and young infants.
+Influenza and COVID-19 can also be dangerous for you when you're pregnant.
+Getting the influenza, COVID-19, and dTap (tetanus, diphtheria, and pertussis) vaccines during pregnancy is considered safe for your baby.
 And these vaccines protect both you and your newborn.
 The National Advisory Committee on Immunization recommends:

 Adapted By: Alberta Health Services